+4

 Acknowledgement

 City of Newcastle acknowledges that we operate on the grounds of the traditional country of the Awabakal and Worimi peoples.
 We recognise and respect their cultural heritage, beliefs and continuing relationship with the land and waters, and that they are the proud survivors of more than two hundred years of dispossession.
 City of Newcastle reiterates its commitment to address disadvantages and attain justice for Aboriginal and Torres Strait Islander peoples of this community.

 We are committed to contributing towards achievement of the United Nations' Sustainable Development Goals (SDGs).
 We have adopted the SDGs and New Urban Agenda as cornerstones for our planning.

 In September 2015, Australia was one of 193 countries to commit to the SDGs.
 These goals provide a global roadmap for all countries to work towards a better world for current and future generations.

 Contents

-Me Message from the Lord Mayor
+Message from the Lord Mayor 4

-Μe essage from the CEO 5
+Message from the CEO 5

-1. The benefits of a walking city 6
+The benefits of a walking city 6

-2. Newcastle: Strategic Context 12
+Newcastle: Strategic Context 12

-3. Newcastle as a place for walking 14
+Newcastle as a place for walking 14

-4. Planning for walking 20
+Planning for walking 20

-5. Approaches and tools for a walking city 24
+Approaches and tools for a walking city 24

-6. Objectives for Newcastle's walking and mobility plan 32
+Objectives for Newcastle's walking and mobility plan 32

-7. Delivering the plan 4
+Delivery: the prioritisation framework 4

-8. Measuring success 40
+Meausring success 40

-9. References 49
+References 48